pgaskin/trello-calendar-proxy/README.md

        1d, 2h, 1h30m, 15m30s, and so on.
 If not specified, the Trello default of 1h is used.

+    Event Location
+    -- A custom event location can be set by adding "Calendar::Location=loc" on its own line (without the quotes) at the top of the card description.
+       Replace loc with the double-quoted location.

     Event Recurrence
     -- Event recurrence will be implemented in a future version.
 ```